Ian2020/LibreTextConv/README.md

 ...the caching ensures the diff is not re-run if files have not been updated.

-* Then add/edit your .gitattributes file, adding the line:
+* Then edit your .gitattributes file, adding the line:

 ```
     *.ods	diff=odf